HIV Prevention

 Who should consider taking PEP?

-PEP may be prescribed for people who are HIV negative or do not know their HIV status, and who in the last 72 hours:
+PEP may be prescribed for people who do not have HIV or who do not know their HIV status, and who in the last 72 hours:

-If you think you were recently exposed to HIV, talk to your health care provider or an emergency room doctor about PEP right away.
+If you think you were recently exposed to HIV, talk to your health care provider or an emergency room doctor about PEP immediately.

 When should PEP be started?

 PEP must be started within 72 hours (3 days) after a possible exposure to HIV.
 The sooner PEP is started after a possible HIV exposure, the better.
 Every hour counts.
-According to research, PEP will most likely not prevent HIV infection if it is started more than 72 hours after a person is exposed to HIV.
+According to the Centers for Disease Control and Prevention (CDC), PEP will most likely not prevent HIV infection if it is started more than 72 hours after a person is exposed to HIV.

 If you are prescribed PEP, you will need to take the HIV medicines every day for 28 days.